colinyjchung/jinnzhong/content/posts/20240223-commentary-well-of-ascension.md

 +++
 author = "Jinn Zhong"
-title = "COMMENTARY: We Have Always Lived in the Castle (1962)" date = "2024-02-23" description = "Live Commentary to We Have Always Lived in the Castle (1962)" tags = [
+title = "COMMENTARY: The Well of Ascension (2007)" date = "2024-02-23"
+description = "Live Commentary to The Well of Ascension (2007)" tags = [
     "The Well of Ascension (2007)",
     "Brandon Sanderson",